diegargon/monnet/README.md

     Tested with >3

 Mysql/MariaDB:
-    You can install or use a remote machine with mysql
+    You can install or use a remote machine with mysql.

 arp
-    Optional for get mac's address, only work same network (other method will added in the future)
+    Optional for get mac's address, only work on the same network (other method will added in the future).

 ```
     apt install net-tools